-The return-to-work program is designed as a temporary tool to allow the employee to continue to work while recovering from a work related illness.
-Consequently, restrictive duty status does not relieve the employee from complying with all City departmental policies, rules and regulations.
+The return-to-work program is designed as a temporary tool to allow the employee to continue to work while recovering from a work-related illness.
+Consequently, restrictive duty status does not relieve the employee from complying with all City departmental policies, rules, and regulations.
 Know and follow all safety rules and procedures.

-- Report any injury according to procedures. - If at any time the employee feels the restrictive duty assignment is aggravating the injury/illness, the employee must immediately notify the supervisor in the department to which he/she is assigned and the Administrative Services Director. - If medical attention is necessary, inform your treating doctor that return-to-work opportunities may be available to accommodate your physical abilities. - Provide your doctor with a return-to-work packet as provided by the Administrative Services Director. - If your doctor restricts you from working, call your supervisor once a week to let them know how you are doing. - Notify your supervisor immediately if your work status changes. - When your doctor releases you to return-to-work, report on the next regular shift. - Attend all medical and treatment appointments. - Follow your doctor's orders and restrictions at home and at work. - Provide updates to the Administrative Services Director after all appointments.
+- Report any injury according to procedures. - If at any time the employee feels the restrictive duty assignment is aggravating the injury/illness, the employee must immediately notify the supervisor in the department to which he/she is assigned and the Human Resources Manager. - If medical attention is necessary, inform your treating doctor that return-to-work opportunities may be available to accommodate your physical abilities. - Provide your doctor with a return-to-work packet as provided by the Human Resources Manager - If your doctor restricts you from working, call your supervisor once a week to let them know how you are doing. - Notify your supervisor immediately if your work status changes. - When your doctor releases you to return to work, report on the next regular shift. - Attend all medical and treatment appointments. - Follow your doctor's orders and restrictions at home and work. - Provide updates to the Human Resources Manager after all appointments.